 But even as he signed the new bill into law in May, Gov. Peter Shumlin expressed "serious concerns" about parts of it, including a do-over provision that allows government bodies a chance to fix violations without penalty.
 Nevertheless, Shumlin wrote in a statement to lawmakers that he was signing the legislation "in recognition of the time it has taken to arrive at consensus on the positive aspects of this bill.
 Those improvements include coverage of legal costs for those who have to sue to gain access to a public meeting."

 On this particular issue, however, the Vermont Press Association argues that the open-meeting law is weaker than an update to the public records law passed three years ago, the Associated Press reports.
 The earlier law requires violators to pay the legal fees racked up by complaining parties who prevail in court.
-The open-meeting law leaves the question of violators paying legal fees up to the judge.

 The issue of who pays the legal fees is often a key tipping point in access-to-records or open-meetings fights.
 The prospect of steep legal bills often has deterred individuals and small newspapers from pursuing such claims.